TheLoopsMeow/OnlineStore/README.md

 Clicking the button after entering nothign into the input field results in a product quantity of NaN.
 Needs CSS styling.

+To do:
+Add warning messages so when hte user enters an amount less than 0 or more than itemLimit, they get a message notifying them that the amount must be within bounds.

 # React + Vite